doselect/docs.doselect.com/source/includes/_problem_api.md

-stubs               | dictionary | A dictionary containing the stubs of the problem sample_solutions    | dictionary | A dictionary containing the sample solutions of the problem technologies        | array      | A list of strings containing the slugs of allowed technologies
+stubs               | dictionary | A dictionary containing the stubs of the problem sample_solutions    | dictionary | A dictionary containing the sample solutions of the problem technologies        | array      | A list of strings containing the slugs of allowed technologies author_email        | string     | Email of the creator of problem

 <aside class="notice">
 The fields `name` and `problem_type` are compulsory for the problem creation.